Kedthecat/CaliforniaCTF/README.md

-Welcome to the writeup for this room!
+Welcome to the writeup for CaliforniaCTF!

 First off let’s start the machine up and wait 5 mins.